Russell M Reed DMA

 Recent commissions include a large choral work with orchestra, Entre La Noche(2015) for Panoramic Voices (Austin, TX) and a large work for piano entitled Communications From the Limitless Cosmic Bird Empire (2014) in collaboration with Sector Reforma and Museo de Arte Raúl Anguiano (MURA), Guadalajara, Mexico.

-In addition to his work as a composer and performer, Dr. Reed has for the past seven years curated and performed in a concert featuring music by gay and lesbian composers for the Austin Chamber Music Festival.
+In addition to his work as a composer and performer, Dr. Reed has for the past ten years curated and performed in a concert featuring music by gay and lesbian composers for the Austin Chamber Music Festival.
 He has also maintained a thriving teaching studio in Austin, TX since 2004.